MichiMoments/MichiMoments/README.md

-### Hi there 👋 I'm Thomas George Thomas,
+### Hi there 👋 I'm David Pérez Cárdenas,

-A data engineer passionate about Data Science :bar_chart:.
-I like automating things, building pipelines, exploring scalability problems and improving efficiency and performance.
-Strong Advocate for 📜 open source, :cloud: Cloud computing, 🚀 DevOps, :new: Innovation and Automation :robot:

-- ⚡ **Fun fact:** I believe in the *Chaos theory*: Even in unpredictable environments with seemingly random oddities and irregularities lies a predictable & sensible pattern not seen initially.
+A Student of Computer and Systems engineering at Universidad de los Andes.
+I am a very passionate guy with lots of interest in the medium and a lot of desire for learning.

 - 🔭 I’m currently working on:
-	- Linear regression on Health data
-	- Twitter Sentimental Analysis using NLP and clustering
+	- ChatGPT API usage in customer service
+	- SQL usage in databases.
-- :bulb: I'm interested in all things data: **Big Data, Cloud, Machine Learning and Data Science**
+- :bulb: I'm interested in all things data: **Cloud, Machine Learning and Data Science**
-- 💬 Talk to me about Formula 1 :racing_car:, Memes, anything that interests you.
+- 💬 Talk to me about Movies, Music, and anything that interests you.
 - 🌱 I’m currently pursuing **Machine learning**.

 ### My skills include